Designing quantum chemistry algorithms with just-in-time compilation: Design and Algorithms

 \subsection{One quartet one thread (1q1t) algorithm}

-The first algorithm we present is largely the same as the classical Rys quadrature algorithm on CPUs \cite{libcint}, except for a more aggressive loop unrolling strategy is used.
+The first algorithm we present is largely the same as the classical Rys quadrature algorithm on CPUs \cite{libcint}, except that a more aggressive loop unrolling strategy is used.
 First, a list of significant shell quartets is generated by running over all possible combinations screened by the Schwartz inequality.
-Each quartet is assigned to one thread for evaluating all elements of the integral in Eq. \eqref{eq:rys0} (including all primitives in a contraction and all functions in a shell), and contract it with the density matrix according to Eq. \eqref{eq:jk}, until the pool of all significant shell quartet is empty.
+Each quartet is assigned to one thread for evaluating all elements of the integral in Eq. \eqref{eq:rys0} (including all primitives in a contraction and all functions in a shell), and contract it with the density matrix according to Eq. \eqref{eq:jk}.
 This algorithm was implemented in the early version of GPU4PySCF (v1.0 and before).
 This straightforward implementation has two performance issues.
-1) There are still multiple loops not unrolled due to unknown variables at compilation time, such as number of primitivies for each shell and number of density matrices.
-This is actually the main bottleneck of low-angular-momentum integrals.
-2) Significant register spill out onto local memory for high angular momentum.
-In this subsection, we will show that with more known variables at compilation time, the performance is significantly improved.
+1) Several performance-critical loops — over primitives in each shell and over density matrices — have bounds unknown at compile time and therefore cannot be unrolled.
+On GPUs, unrolled loops enable the compiler to schedule instructions more efficiently, eliminate branch overhead, and allocate registers to specific loop iterations.
+This is the dominant bottleneck for low-angular-momentum integrals, which are individually cheap but numerous.
+JIT compilation resolves this by making all loop bounds compile-time constants.
+2) Significant register spills to local memory for high angular momentum.
+In this subsection, we show that with more known variables at compilation time, the performance is significantly improved.
 The second issue will be discussed in the next subsection.

 With the design in this work, when handling one shell quartet, the ranges of all loops are known at compilation time.
 The JIT compiler can aggressively unroll those loops, especially loops for primitives, and use registers more efficiently.